NikhilBagwe/Learn-React/01 - Igniting our app.md

 ## Parcel :

 - Parcel is a bundler which basically is a package.
+- It is a ZERO-config bundler(i.e just give it the entry point of app and it will figure out the rest)
 - Parcel is a beast.
 It does a lot of things for us BTS.
+- Actually Parcel dosen't do everything by itself.
+It uses other many packages and leverages their power to orchestrate things.
+These packages used by Parcel are called TRANSITIVE Dependencies.
+You can check for dependencies of Parcel in package-lock.json file.
 - Provides HMR - Hot Module Reloading i.e. Parcel keeps a track of all the files we are updating in real-time and reloads the server automatically.
 It does this by using File Watcher Algorithm which is written in C++.
 - Parcel even does Image optimization for us.
 - A package is a JS module.
 - To install Parcel into our project we need a Package manager.
 - We use NPM for it.

 ### NOTE: NPM dosen't stand for Node package manager.
 There no actual full name for it.
+A Package Manager takes care of the TRANSITIVE Dependencies of our project.

 - NPM manages all the packages that we use in our React project.
 Our React app is powered by multiple packages.
 - NPM generates package.json file.